jdegoes/lambdaconf-2014-introgame/README.md

 }
 ```

+This `while` loop prints out your commands until you enter the command "quit", at which point it stops executing.

-What's the purely functional alternative to a `while` loop?
-Recursion!
+What's the purely-functional alternative to loops?
+Recursion, of course!

-Let's rewrite the game loop as follows:
+Let's rewrite the game loop using a self-recursive function:

 ```scala
 def loop(): Unit = {